alexandertrefz/essence/packages/language-server/README.md

     `essence.tests.coverage` is on, and a cycle only covers the entries a change reached — so a client showing the whole project lays each batch over what it had, keyed by `module`.
+  - A `property` event is written for every property test the batch ran, carrying how many cases held, the seed they were drawn from, how many shrinks it took and the counterexample the shrink reached.
+Nothing in the source says what a property failed FOR — the values are made up by the runner — so a client that wants to show it reads this event.
+A session draws a fresh seed per cycle, so a property that only fails sometimes still goes red sometimes.
 - **`essence/runTests`** — a request taking `{ ids?, files? }` and answering
   `{ run }`, the number the notifications for it will carry.
 Naming neither runs every test file of the workspace, which is what a Test Explorer's Run and